facebook/docusaurus/docs/tutorial-publish-site.md

 ## Put the Site Online

+Kill the webserver first by pressing Cmd + C or Ctrl + C depending on your operating system.

-In to `website/siteConfig.js`, fill in the following fields:
+In `website/siteConfig.js`, fill in the following fields:

 ```
 const siteConfig = {